-Then click Save.
+Then select Save.
 For information on how to see which Defender for Cloud Apps data center you're connected to, see View your data center.

 If you are an existing Adallom customer, and your console URL is for Adallom and not Defender for Cloud Apps, use this app serial number:

-In the Defender for Cloud Apps portal, click Investigate and then Connected apps.
+In the Defender for Cloud Apps portal, select Investigate and then Connected apps.

-In the App connectors page, click the plus sign (+) button and select Box.
+In the App connectors page, select the plus sign (+) button and then select Box.

-In the Box settings pop-up, click Follow this link.
+In the Box settings pop-up, select Follow this link.

 The Box sign-in page opens.
 Enter your credentials to allow Defender for Cloud Apps access to your team's Box app.

 Box asks you if you want to allow Defender for Cloud Apps access to your team information, activity log, and perform activities as a team member.
-To proceed, click Allow.
+To proceed, select Allow.

 Back in the Defender for Cloud Apps portal, you should receive a message saying that Box was successfully connected.

-Make sure the connection succeeded by clicking Test API.
+Make sure the connection succeeded by selecting Test API.

 Testing may take a couple of minutes.
-After receiving a success notice, click Close.
+After receiving a success notice, select Close.

 Box is now connected to Defender for Cloud Apps.

-After connecting Box, you'll receive events for 7 days prior to connection.
+- You'll receive events for the 7 days prior to connection.